AlfredChester/teeny/docs/gettingstarted/controlflow.md

 ### `match`

-`match` in teeny is very similar to switch, but it's a bit stronger, here's a typical fizzbuzz program
+`match` in teeny is very similar to `switch` in other languages, but it's a bit stronger, here's a typical fizzbuzz program:
 ```teeny
 a := 3
 match [a % 3, a % 5] {